statycc/.github/statycc/index.md

 https://stackoverflow.com/q/46982187/2657549
 https://webmasters.stackexchange.com/q/109954/54133
 -->
  * All my documents are under [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
-Sources are available [on-line](https://github.com/statycc/.github/tree/main/statycc).
+Sources are available upon motivated request.
  * You will need a `pdf` reader to consult some of the documents: I recommend choosing [an open-source `pdf` reader](https://pdfreaders.org/).